Neil Hillman: Recent work

-One of his last Production Sound Mixer engagements in the UK was for the Writer / Producer / Director Philip Pugh, on the 'Indie' feature film 'Own Worst Enemy', which resulted in considerable critical success by winning at the Stockholm City Film Festival, Sweden, in 2024; and at the Sittannavasal International Film Festival, India; the London Indie Film Festival, UK; and the One Location Film Festival, Mexico, in 2025.
+One of his last production sound mixer engagements in the UK was for Philip Pugh on the Indie feature film Own Worst Enemy, which resulted in considerable critical success by winning at the Stockholm City Film Festival, Sweden, in 2024; and earned awards at the Sittannavasal International Film Festival, India; the London Indie Film Festival, UK; and the One Location Film Festival, Mexico, in 2025.
 The film was also selected for screening at the Symbiotic Film Festival, Ukraine, in 2025.

-As well as his operational work of recording, sound designing, editing and mixing, Hillman consults to Production Companies and Broadcasters on strategic planning for sports projects with complex workflow and delivery requirements, with clients such as the Olympic Broadcasting Services, UEFA, the ATP Tour and World Aquatics.
-He worked as Commentary Control Liaison and as an Audio Mixer at the London 2012 Olympics and Paralympics; the Foreign Commentary Broadcast Liaison for the 2013 UEFA Champions League Final; as the Sound Supervisor for Boxing at the 2014 Glasgow Commonwealth Games; Commentary Control Liaison at the Rio 2016 Olympics; as an Audio Mixer on the 2016 ATP World Tennis Tour; as a Technical Producer during the 2017 Champions League and Europa League tournaments for ITV Sport and BT Sport, as English l clubs played throughout Europe; as part of the team installing and operating the Commentary Switching Centre (CSC) within the International Broadcast Centre (IBC) at the 2018 Gold Coast Commonwealth Games; as a Commentary Manager at the Tokyo '2020ne' Olympic and Paralympic Games; and as an Audio Mixer at the 2022 Birmingham Commonwealth Games.
-He mixed the opening and closing ceremonies of the 2023 Pacific Games in the Solomon Islands for Televiston; and he was a Commentary Manager at the 2025 World Aquatic Championships in Singapore.
+As well as his operational work of recording, sound designing, editing and mixing, Hillman has also consulted with production companies and broadcasters on strategic planning for sports projects with complex workflow and demanding delivery requirements.
+Clients for this service have included the Olympic Broadcasting Services, UEFA, the ATP Tour and World Aquatics.
+He worked as a commentary control liaison at the London 2012 Olympics and as an audio mixer at that year's Paralympics; he was the foreign commentary broadcast liaison for the 2013 UEFA Champions League Final; the sound supervisor for boxing at the 2014 Glasgow Commonwealth Games; a commentary control liaison at the Rio 2016 Olympics; an audio mixer on the 2016 ATP World Tennis Tour; and a technical producer during the 2017 Champions League and Europa League tournaments for ITV Sport and BT Sport, as English Premier League clubs played throughout Europe.

+He was part of the team installing and operating the Commentary Switching Centre (CSC) within the International Broadcast Centre (IBC) at the 2018 Gold Coast Commonwealth Games; a Commentary Manager at the '2020ne' Tokyo Olympic games and Paralympic games; and an Audio Mixer at the 2022 Birmingham Commonwealth Games.

+He mixed the opening and closing ceremonies of the 2023 Pacific Games in the Solomon Islands for television; he was a Commentary Manager at the 2025 World Aquatic Championships in Singapore; and he Sound Supervised and mixed the Australian Grand Prix round of the 2025 FIM Supercross World Championship on Queensland's Gold Coast.